 Recovery steps:

 - Document everything before blocking or deleting.
-You may need evidence later, and your memory of the relationship may become distorted over time.
+You may need evidence later, and your memory of the relationship may be distorted by trauma bonding—a psychological mechanism related to digital dating anxiety.

 - Implement complete contact blocking across all platforms.
 Love bombers often hoover—attempting to re-establish contact once you’ve left.
 Don’t give them the opportunity.